 Gentle Dentistry and Why Men Avoid Medical Treatment

-At this point most of us know that preventative care is vitally important in preventing more serious conditions down the road, whether that’s gum disease or heart disease.
+At this point, most of us know that preventative care is vitally important in preventing more serious conditions down the road, whether that’s gum disease or heart disease.
 Everyone also knows that, if we’re being totally honest, going to the dentist or doctor isn’t generally the most fun thing to do.
 Despite that common knowledge, it seems that women are better at sucking it up and looking at the overwhelming positives of preventative medical treatments and checkups.
 Certain studies in the past have shown that men tend to drag their feet quite a bit more when it comes to visiting their dentist or primary care doctor than women.
-A recent study conducted by the American Academy of Family Physicians indicated that over 1/2 of men surveyed hadn’t had a physical in over a year.
+A recent survey conducted by Cleveland Clinic indicated that 72% of men surveyed would rather do chores around the house than visit their doctor.

 A dentist that practices gentle dentistry or a caring doctor might help motivate men to make it to their appointments, but it isn’t totally clear what is causing men to avoid medical treatment.
-According to the survey, 29% of men reported that they “waited as long as possible” before resorting to going to their doctor or dentist when they are in pain or sick.
+According to the survey, 61% of men would be more motivated to attend their annual checkup if it was more convenient.

-The results also reveal that one of the most common answers guys gave in response to the reason for their absence was that they didn’t feel that they were “sick enough” to need help.
+The results also reveal that 41% of men were told when they were children that men never complain about issues with their health.
 This doesn’t explain why men are also far less likely to make routine dental exams.
 The logic doesn’t hold up in that case as there is no evidence that men have healthier teeth than women.
 It also doesn’t take into account diseases that are generally without symptoms in their early stages like high blood pressure, heart disease, and stroke.